Skip to main content Skip to footer

 Sometimes this is referred to as psychosocial aspects or survivorship.

 Being diagnosed with cancer and having treatment can lead to extra worries or concerns for you and the people caring for you.
+Depending on the treatment, you may experience any of the following:

 You may have got through the diagnosis and treatment for head and neck cancer, but you may be finding it difficult to deal with some of the side effects of treatment.
-Speak with you doctor about any difficulties you may be experiencing.
+Speak with your doctor about any difficulties you may be experiencing.
 Your doctor may give you a referral to a psychologist or another healthcare professional who can help you.
 Speak with your family and friends too about any concerns you may have.

 You may find it helps to join a patient support group and speak with others who are having treatment for head and neck cancer.
-You can also find help and advice in online self-help resources such as beyondblue
+You can contact the Head and Neck Cancer Helpline (Head and Neck Cancer Helpline | Head and Neck Cancer Australia) and find help and advice in online self-help resources such as Beyond Blue.

 Sign up to our newsletter